dino-/splitpath/README.md

 ## Description

 Utilities to assist with scripting and working in a shell.
-Utilities include lamda.
+Utilities include lambda.

 ### lambda